paradisec-archive/PARADISEC_workflows/09_video_processing_MXF.md

 <p align="center">
-🚧 This page is currently under construction, last edited on 2021-07-01 🚧
+🚧 This page is currently under construction 🚧
 </p>

 ## MXF

+<span style="font-variant:small-caps;">Last updated: 5 July 2021</span>

 **_This page outlines how to create lossless JPEG2000 .MXF videos using Adobe Media Encoder (CC 2018 or later).
 This is for digital-to-digital transcoding.
 Contact PARADISEC if you have analog material to digitise._**